-Since it began selling tickets in 1985, the Oregon State Lottery has grown to become the second largest revenue producer for the state, following income tax revenues, and continues to do good things for Oregon.
-Since 1985, the lottery has transferred nearly $10 billion to help support public education, economic development, state parks and watershed enhancement.
-It has also paid players over $30 billion in prizes and provided over $80 million for problem gambling treatment and awareness.
+Since it began selling tickets in 1985, the Oregon State Lottery has grown to become the second largest revenue producer for the state, following income tax revenues.
+Since 1985, the lottery has transferred over $11 billion to help support public education, economic development, state parks and watershed enhancement.
+It has also paid players over $35 billion in prizes and provided over $92 million for problem gambling treatment and awareness.

 Mailing Address: PO Box 12649, Salem 97309